denten-papers/unfinished-book/main.md

-information storage and display apparatus [...] having a memory, a [laser] sensor for sensing information from memory, logic circuitry operatively coupled with the sensor, and a display in operative relationship with the logic circuitry for visually displaying the information stored in memory" (Figure 1) [@rubincam_electronic_1979, 1].
-The content of Rubincam's electronic books was to be stored on holographic memory cards, one of which could potentially store up to 200 Mbits of data, or approximately ten average-sized volumes in plain text---text without formatting or illustrations (Figure 2).
+information storage and display apparatus [...] having a memory, a [laser] sensor for sensing information from memory, logic circuitry operatively coupled with the sensor, and a display in operative relationship with the logic circuitry for visually displaying the information stored in memory" (Figure 2) [@rubincam_electronic_1979, 1].
+The content of Rubincam's electronic books was to be stored on holographic memory cards, one of which could store up to 200 Mbits of data, or approximately ten average-sized volumes in plain text---text without formatting or illustrations (Figure 3).
 The front of the device housed several interfaces: a variable speed page turner switch (labeled 70), a page number display (72), ten buttons by which a reader could enter specific pages (74), and several "fine tuning deflectors, in the event that the laser beam is not centered properly on the hologram" [@rubincam_electronic_1979, 5].
 It wold

 ![Rubincam, David P. Electronic book.
 United States US4159417A, filed October 28, 1977, and issued June 26, 1979.
 The top illustration shows "a fragmentary plan view of the controls of an